trautonen/coveralls-maven-plugin/README.md

 <!--- -->
 > Q: How can I use Scala or some other project which sources reside in other folder than
 > `src/main/java`?
-> A: The source directory can be changed with `sourceDirectory` parameter in the plugin's
+> A: The plugin uses all compiled source roots available for the project at runtime.
+If the
+> source directories are available, everything is fine.
+Otherwise the used source directories can
-> configuration section or as a VM property.
+> be changed with `sourceDirectories` configuration parameter that takes a Maven configuration
+> style list of source directories.

 <!--- -->
 > Q: How can I set the plugin to use multiple source directories?
-> A: While Build Helper Maven plugin and some other tools support multiple source directories,
-> this is not supported in coveralls-maven-plugin.
+> A: For multi-module projects, the plugin automatically scans the project hierarchy and adds all
+> required source directories.
+You can also customize the used source directories with
+> `sourceDirectories` configuration parameter that takes a Maven configuration style list of
+> source directories.

 <!--- -->
 > Q: JaCoCo or Cobertura, which one should i choose?
+> A: For multi-module projects, only Cobertura supports report aggregation out of the box.
+The
-> A: The coverage metrics and performance of the two plugins are not much different for a small
+> coverage metrics and performance of the two plugins are not much different for a small or medium
-> or medium sized project, but there are 2 notable differences with the tools:
+> sized project, but there are 2 notable differences with the tools:
 > - JaCoCo does not track how many times a single line of code is hit by all the tests together,
 > so Coveralls is always reported with 1 as the number of hits if the line is covered.
 Cobertura
 > tracks the number of hits and the number is reported to Coveralls.